brunobrr/bdc/README.md

 ### Overview

 Handle biodiversity data from several different sources is not an easy task.
-Here, we present the Biodiversity Data Cleaning (bdc), an R package to address quality issues and improve the fitness-for-use of a dataset. *bdc* contains functions to harmonize and integrate data from different sources following common standards and protocols and implements various tests and tools to flag, document, clean, and correct taxonomic, spatial, and temporal data.
+Here, we present the **B**iodiversity **D**ata **C**leaning (bdc), an R package to address quality issues and improve the fitness-for-use of a dataset. *bdc* contains functions to harmonize and integrate data from different sources following common standards and protocols and implements various tests and tools to flag, document, clean, and correct taxonomic, spatial, and temporal data.